johnbayko/hicp/docs/hicp.rst

     "content"
-      Reserved, so as not to interfere with content updates specified in the "delta-list" header.
+      Reserved, so as not to interfere with content updates specified in the "change-list" header.
 Any attribute with this name should be received and ignored.

     "underline" (binary)